diegoalbert27/simple-online-store/README.md

 ```

 ## Acknowledgements
-This personal project was development for the edutacion and learning 🧠.
+This personal project was development for the education and learning 🧠.

 MIT License